beacon-biosignals/StableHashTraits.jl/README.md

 ## Details

 You compute hashes using `stable_hash`.
 This is called on the object you want to hash, and (optionally) a second argument called the context.
-The context you use affects how hasing occurs (it defaults to `HashVersion{1}()`), see the final section in the README for more details.
+The context you use affects how hashing occurs (it defaults to `HashVersion{1}()`), see the final section in the README for more details.

-There are sensible defaults for `stable_hash` that aim to ensure that if two values are different the input to the hash algorithm will differ.
+There are sensible defaults for `stable_hash` that aim to ensure that if two values are different, the input to the hash algorithm will differ.

 You can customize the hash behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 It accepts the object you want to hash and, as an optional